UieLinux/coding-for-school-os/README.md

 pikode
 ======
-pikode is a new uielinx project for kids coding into raspberry pi Stay connect !
+pikode is a new project uielinux for children who want to learn to program.

+Stay connected!

 Resources